razzfox/dotfiles/code_conventions.md

+####

+# Mac OS X: Darwin refers to the underlying kernel and terminal utilities put together by Apple, which has slightly different (BSD?) implementations than Arch Linux (GNU?).
+Shell scripts are called OSX when they refer more to the OS X userspace.

+####

-# Upgrade fails.
+# Arch Linux: Upgrade fails.
 Usually because it's been a while since last upgrade.
 # Try upgrading important packages by themselves: arch-linux-keyring pgp linux
 # Perhaps write a scriptc that searches for "base" upgrades, and runs that first, then runs upgrade again.